-The State's newest prepaid tuition plan, the Texas Tuition Promise Fund opened for enrollment in 2008.
+The Texas Tuition Promise Fund opened for enrollment in 2008.
 The Fund is not guaranteed by the State of Texas.
-Through August 31, 2021, the Texas Tuition Promise Fund had approximately 39,316 active contracts at a value of approximately \$1.217 billion.
-Receipts from purchasers in fiscal 2021 totaled \$51 million.
-The Plan's funded ratio, that is the ratio of the sum of the market value of the assets and the present value of the expected future contract payments to the sum of the present value of expected future tuition and schoolwide required fees, refunds and other expenses, is 132.9%.
+Through August 31, 2023, the Texas Tuition Promise Fund had 40,473 active contracts at a value of \$1.143 billion.
+Receipts from purchasers in fiscal 2023 totaled \$44 million.
+The Plan's funded ratio, that is the ratio of the sum of the market value of the assets and the present value of the expected future contract payments to the sum of the present value of expected future tuition and schoolwide required fees, refunds and other expenses, is 134.0%.